what i did

-Lively is a platform that curates a unique experience for users through building community and promoting transparency.
+Lively is a mobile ticketing platform that curates a unique experience for users through building connections within the local music scene and advocating for transparency.

 jamie — ux designer

 We conducted 11 interviews asking participants about their experiences with attending/buying tickets for local events, other ticketing platforms, organizing events, and/or interacting with promoters.

 — want to know exact costs, not estimates

 — clarity/transparency on what 'service fees' are

 — easily see updates on their favorite artists, & any events that are happening in the area